peteroupc/peteroupc.github.io/random.md

 -  **Quality:** A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
 The implementation must be almost certain to pass simple statistical randomness tests and many complex ones.
 (For example, any RNG algorithm that shows no [systematic failures](http://xoroshiro.di.unimi.it/#quality) in `TestU01`'s `BigCrush` test battery [L'Ecuyer and Simard 2007] meets these requirements.)
 -  **Seeding and Reseeding:** The following applies only to implementations that use PRNGs.

-    The implementation must be initialized ("seeded") with a seed described as follows.
+    The implementation must be automatically initialized ("seeded") with a seed described as follows.
 The seed--
     - must consist of data not known _a priori_ by the implementation, such as random bits from an unpredictable-random implementation,
     - must not be a fixed value or a user-entered value,
-    - should not be trivially predictable, as far as practical, and
+    - should not be trivially predictable in any of its bits, as far as practical, and
     - must be at least the same size as the PRNG's _seed length_.

     The PRNG's _seed length_ must be at least 64 bits and should be at least 128 bits.